dlang/DIPs/DIPs/DIP1xxx.md

 provides no way to translate particularly verbose constraints to a user not intimately familiar with the constraint.

-This DIP therefore proposes to formalise the use of CNF constraints by allowing multiple expression `if` constraints, each with an optional message (similar to what was done with contracts in DIP1009), as well as block statements that allows the use of `static foreach` and declare `alias`es and `enum`s to eliminate the need for recursive templates in template constrains
+This DIP therefore proposes to formalise the use of CNF constraints by allowing multiple `if` constraints, the expression form with an optional message (similar to what was done with contracts in DIP1009), as well as block statements that allows the use of `static foreach` and to declare `alias`es and `enum`s to eliminate the need for recursive templates in template constrains
 (similar to the `in` contract form prior to DIP1009).
 This will put the compiler in a much better position to provide useful diagnostics, such as indicating which clauses are not satisfied and allowing the template author to provide messages in the case of non-intuitive formulations of constraints